Injury Attorneys | Restoring LivesTM

-A drug injury case is the result of a drug or device used in someone’s medical treatment that ends up causing injury or death.
-Even though we trust our healthcare providers and drug manufacturers with our health and safety, sometimes the worst happens.
-We take a drug or use a medical device that is defective, poorly-labeled, or inadequately tested and end up living with the consequences.
+Although we trust our healthcare providers and drug manufacturers with our health and safety, mistakes can happen.
+If we take a drug or use a medical device that is defective, poorly-labeled, or inadequately tested, the consequences can be severe.

-A medical malpractice or negligence case has an element of human error.
-If a healthcare professional at any level fails to follow standard protocol or makes a serious mistake, he or she can be held responsible for whatever injuries happen to a patient.
-If, for instance, your doctor prescribed a medication without warning you about its known risks or side effects, it’s possible that you would have a medical malpractice case rather than a drug injury.
+On the other hand, a medical malpractice or medical negligence case has an element of human error.
+If a healthcare professional at any level fails to follow standard protocol or makes a serious mistake, they can be held responsible for whatever injuries happen to a patient.
+If, for instance, your doctor prescribed a drug without warning you about its known risks or side effects, you might have a medical malpractice case as opposed to a drug injury case.